Introduction: Sewing the Running Stitch

 When you're just starting out, I recommend making each stitch individually.
 Once you've gotten used to the spacing of the stitch, you can make several stitches at once using the continuous running stitch.

-The Continuous Running Stitch
+Step 4: The Continuous Running Stitch

 Instead of making every stitch individually, you can also use your needle to make several stitches at once!